ibm-cloud-docs/ContinuousDelivery/cd_configure_cra.md

 ## Configuring Code Risk Analyzer to ignore files
 {: #cra_ignore_files}

-The Code Risk Analyzer Discovery task searches for a `.craignore` file in the repo that is cloned and scanned.
-The `.craignore` file must follow the rules of [`.gitignore` files](https://git-scm.com/docs/gitignore){: external}.
-Similar to a `.gitignore` file, the `.craignore` file can include comments, directories to ignore, files to ignore, and other [patterns](https://git-scm.com/docs/gitignore#_pattern_format){: external}.
+The Code Risk Analyzer Discovery and CIS tasks search for the `.cra/.fileignore` file path in the repo that is cloned and scanned.
+The `.fileignore` file must follow the rules of [`.gitignore` files](https://git-scm.com/docs/gitignore){: external}.
+Similar to a `.gitignore` file, the `.fileignore` file can include comments, directories to ignore, files to ignore, and other [patterns](https://git-scm.com/docs/gitignore#_pattern_format){: external}.

-The following example `.craignore` file shows how to exclude bash scripts, node_modules, and the Dockerfile.
+The following example `.fileignore` file shows how to exclude bash scripts, node_modules, and the Dockerfile.

 ```
 # Ignore nested functional_tests directory